 She was born and raised in New Jersey and outside of work continues to enjoy live music as well as reading, running and hiking with her dog, Vixey.

-Nicole Quasté’s passion for writing and travel brought her to Global Travel in October of 2016 as assistant editor.
+Nicole Quasté’s passion for writing and travel brought her to Global Traveler in October of 2016 as assistant editor.

 When she’s not reading and writing, Nicole enjoys visiting art museums and wineries, fostering rescue dogs, and traveling as often as possible.
 Her love of Gothic architecture and history place Prague at the top of her favorite destinations list, and her most memorable experiences include hiking on Sheep’s Head peninsula in Southern Ireland, climbing Dunn’s River Falls in Jamaica, and touring wineries right here in her native Bucks County, Pa.